 Frequently Asked Questions

-A. Simply stated, it rounds up your normal monthly bill to the next even dollar.
+How does it work?
+Operation Round-Up rounds your normal monthly bill up to the next even dollar.
 Example: $62.45 would go to $63.00.
 The $.55 markup would go into the Operation Round-Up Trust Account.
-This rounding up would result in an average donation of approximately six dollars ($6) per year.
+This rounding up would result in an average donation of approximately $6 per year.

 What if I have more than one service?
 This program is on a per member basis, not on the number of bills you receive.
 Only one bill per member is rounded up.

 Do I have to participate?
 No. If you choose not to participate, simply contact Heartland Power to be removed from the Operation Round-Up program.
 Otherwise, you are automatically a part of this program.
 Not participating in Operation Round-Up?
 Sign up for Operation Round Up Here!

 What are the funds used for?
 This is a program used by many cooperatives to help support worth while community causes such as non-profit charitable organizations, and individual family disasters.
 Contributions will not be made for the following: political, religious and labor organizations, lobbying, field trips and advertising.

 How does an individual or organization apply for funds?
 Applications will be available at each of our offices.
 After completion of the application, just return it to the office nearest you for processing.

 Who administers the trust account?
 A Trust Board.
 This board is made up of two board members and two employees.